 Education & Affiliations

 Maeve Wallace is a reproductive and perinatal epidemiologist.
-Her research interests focus on the social, structural, and policy determinants of maternal and child health and health inequities including structural racism, violence, health policy and human rights.
-Her current work seeks to understand the reasons underlying persistent racial inequities in maternal and infant mortality in New Orleans, across the state of Louisiana, and nationwide.
-She is Associate Director of the Mary Amelia Center for Women's Health Equity Research (MAC).
-Prior to joining MAC, she completed a Postdoctoral Fellowship in the Epidemiology Branch of the Division of Intramural Population Health Research at the Eunice Kennedy Shriver National Institute of Child Health and Human Development in Washington, DC.
+Her research interests focus on the social, structural, and policy determinants of maternal and child health and health inequities.
+She is Associate Director of the Mary Amelia Center for Women's Health Equity Research (MAC) and the Doctoral Program Director for the Department of Social, Behavioral, and Population Sciences.
+Prior to joining faculty at tulane, she completed a Postdoctoral Fellowship in the Epidemiology Branch of the Division of Intramural Population Health Research at the Eunice Kennedy Shriver National Institute of Child Health and Human Development in Washington, DC.
 She is actively involved in collaboration with local and national community-based organizations and governmental agencies on efforts to improve maternal and child health and advance health equity.

 Please view Dr. Wallace's publications at her NCBI profile page.